dboddie/inferno-os/os/picoplus2/README.md

 Copy the `out.uf2` file to the root directory of the device.
 This will take a few seconds.
 The device will reset when this is complete.

+## Using Inferno via a serial adaptor

+Inferno uses UART1 to present a terminal to the user via the QW/ST connector on the board.
+You will need a USB-to-serial adaptor and a JST-SH cable to access the TX, RX and GND lines exposed by this connector.
+The power line does not need to be connected because power is supplied by the USB connection.

+Once the adaptor is connected to the board, connect it to your computer.

 You should now be able to access the Inferno environment by running a terminal emulator, as in this example where `/dev/ttyACM0` is the device file in use: